ACICT-DEPI/ONL1_DAT1_M1e-HR-Analytics-Data-set1/README.md

 Businesses aiming to optimize employee management and retention.
 This project is easily customizable and can be adapted for different datasets or extended with predictive models to forecast employee turnover trends.

+For more details and a complete walkthrough of the analysis, check out the full project documentation here (https://tome.app/data-6c2/human-resources-data-set-analysis-project-cm29560wu0uf44rwxzr8dtrz9).